Energy-efficiency standards may exacerbate inequalities

 A Few Details

-Rapid implementation could lead to skyrocketing costs, impacting households across all income levels.
+A more rapid implementation could lead to skyrocketing costs, impacting households across all income levels.

 For corporations, especially within the fossil fuel industry, only modest energy-efficiency and clean air standards have been imposed, such as limiting methane leaks.
 More aggressive measures face challenges, as the conversion costs would ultimately be passed on to consumers, regardless of their economic status.